Images Index> Matlock Bath, 20th and 21st Century Images> This page

 In the 4th photograph, below, the original stone retaining wall can be seen.
 The same picture shows the old Fountain Baths (third from the left with the green doors, next to the whitened windows of the dress shop that had been run by Miss Barnes).
 The final photograph is a close up view of the piles that were being driven into the river bed.

-The end result is an uninterrupted view of the River Derwent for part of its length, a much wider road and a wide pavement connecting North Parade with South Parade and providing a long and pleasant walkway next to one of Derbyshire's largest rivers.
+The end result of the work on this part of the road, which was completed in 1968[8], is an uninterrupted view of the River Derwent for part of its length, a much wider road and a wide pavement connecting North Parade with South Parade and providing a long and pleasant walkway next to one of Derbyshire's largest rivers.

 The A6 was detrunked in 2002.
 This came into force on 17th May 2002 and included the section of road that passed through Matlock and Matlock Bath[10].